rahmancoban/education-portal-react-frontend/README.md

 # education-portal-frontend

+<h3> After you unzip the files just -npm install and the -npm start the project. </h3>
 <p>This is a website for educational platform </p>
 <p>I did all the design and colors by myself.</p>
 <p>I wrote this project with React Js </p>